iantanwx/dotfiles/mac/README.md

   passphrase in keychain with minimal work)
     - Import keybase public/private keys into gpg using the pref pane.
     - Setup `local/gitconfig` to sign commits

-## Reduce desktop icon size

-Click desktop to focus Finder, `cmd-j` use smallest sizes for everything.

 ## Source order